Last updated on 25th October 2023

 Despite its weaknesses, frame by rotoscope animation continues to be a technique beloved by animators for its realism and beauty.
 It is a great way to create animations that look realistic while still having the expressiveness of hand-drawn animation.
 In the end, it is a technique that definitely has its strengths and weaknesses, but can result in some truly stunning visuals.

 Mechanical animation is a type of 3D animation.
 It involves creating realistic 3D renders of mechanical systems and their components, and it’s a great way, essentially, to show how things work.
 Particularly mechanical things – obviously!

 For example, if you wanted to explain how a car engine worked…

 The time involved in creating this kind of video tends to be front-loaded into creating the 3D model itself.
 Once the model’s done, it can be manipulated and moved to reinforce the points you’re making in your video.

 The same principles can be applied to 3D product demo videos.
 You can create highly accurate 3D models of a physical product, then take your audience through its design, features and benefits in a highly dynamic way.

 The powers of these six types of animation are endless.
 From 30-second explainer videos to globally recognised feature films, animation has the power to tell stories of all shapes and sizes.
 As you set out to create an animated video, consider the following tips to determine the best type for your video.

-- Consider your budget: Each of these types of animation comes with a different price point.
-While visually stunning, stop motion often requires a lot of resources; meanwhile, whiteboard videos can be a more economic approach.
+3. Consider your budget: Each of these types of animation comes with a different price point.
+While visually stunning, stop motion animations often require a lot of resources; meanwhile, whiteboard videos can be a more economic approach.
 Be sure to have a handle on your budget before you select a style.
-For more information on how much different kinds of videos cost, check out our post on that exact topic.
+For more information on how much explainer videos cost, check out our post on that topic.